 - The question may be presented with or without data sets.

-- Solutions are to be received within the submission deadline.
+- Write-up and video solutions are to be received within the submission deadlines.

 - At this time only individual work is accepted.